MikeBusuttil/calib_challenge/README.md

 ## getting started

 ```
-$ pyenv shell 3.11.4 # <- figure out how to get this to run on start
+$ pyenv shell 3.11.4 # <- figure out how to get this to automatically run on start
 ```

 ## Prerequisites